Nepalese royal massacre

-The Nepalese royal massacre (also called Durbar Hatyakanda) occurred on 1 June 2001 at the Narayanhiti Palace, the then-residence of the Nepali monarchy.
-Nine members of the royal family, including King Birendra and Queen Aishwarya, were killed in a mass shooting during a gathering of the royal family at the palace.
-A government-appointed inquiry team named Crown Prince Dipendra as perpetrator of the massacre.
-Dipendra slipped into a coma after shooting himself in the head.

-Dipendra was declared King of Nepal while comatose after murdering his father and brothers.
-He died in hospital three days after the massacre without regaining consciousness.
-Birendra's brother Gyanendra then became king.
+The Nepalese royal massacre (also called Durbar Hatyakanda, दरबार हत्याकाण्ड) was a mass shooting which occurred on 1 June 2001 (19 Jestha 2058 Nepal B.S.) at the Narayanhiti Palace, the then-residence of the Nepali monarchy, resulting in the deaths of nine members of the royal family, including King Birendra and Queen Aishwarya.
+A government-appointed inquiry team named Crown Prince Dipendra as the perpetrator of the massacre.
+Dipendra was declared king following the death of his parents but was comatose after shooting himself at the scene; he died in a hospital three days later without regaining consciousness.
+He was succeeded by Gyanendra, his paternal uncle and Birendra's younger brother.